ViraAB/first_app_flutter/README.md

 # Counter with flutter

-My first app in flutter
+My first app in flutter.
+it is a small application, with 3 buttons; a number is shown on the screen, and with 1 of the buttons you can increase it, with the other decrease and with the third you can equalize it to zero

 ## Getting Started